wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 X> Congratulations, you've successfully deployed Rango!
 X>
 X> -  Tweet a link of your application to [@tangowithdjango](https://twitter.com/tangowithdjango).
-X> -  E-mail us to let us know, and let us know your thoughts on the book.
+X> -  Tweet or E-mail us to let us know your thoughts on the tutorial :-)